Image

 Transcutaneous Vagal Nerve Stimulation in Veterans With Posttraumatic Stress Disorder

-Testing nerve stimulation for PTSD in veterans.
+Testing vagus nerve therapy for PTSD in veterans.

 Recruiting